AliTechGeek52/new-learnings/README.md

+---

+Muhammad Hussain 18 March 2020

+---

+# CSS :hover Selector

+### Example
+### Select and style a link when you mouse over it:

+a:hover {
+  background-color: yellow;
+}

+### Definition and Usage
+The :hover selector is used to select elements when you mouse over them.

+**Tip:** The :hover selector can be used on all elements, not only on links.

+**Tip:** Use the :link selector to style links to unvisited pages, the :visited selector to style links to visited pages, and the :active selector to style the active link.

+**Tip:** :hover MUST come after :link and :visited (if they are present) in the CSS definition, in order to be effective! nad :hover not works if any space given between hover and id or variable

 # Fast HTML by emmet
 ### What is emmet?
 - A set of plug-ins that allows the deveopler for high speed coding.